 It is important to remember that statistics on the survival rates for children and teens with osteosarcoma are an estimate.
 The estimate comes from annual data based on the number of children and teens with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 This means the estimate may not reflect the results of advancements in how osteosarcoma in children and teens is diagnosed or treated from the last 5 years.
 Talk with your child’s doctor if you have any questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by osteosarcoma.
+It offers a drawing of the body parts often affected by osteosarcoma.
 Use the menu to choose a different section to read in this guide.